nwicki/SMGP-2021/assignment6/README.md

 The intersection is then stored as a landmark which consists of:

 +  index of the face (triangle) of the intersection
-+  barycenter coordinates of the point within the triangle
++  barycentric coordinates of the point within the triangle

 We chose this format for the landmarks because it allows us to specify landmarks with arbitrary precision.
 The landmarks are identified by their index in the list of landmarks.
-So they must be added in the order of the image above.
+So, they must be added in the order of the image above.

 Once the 23 landmarks have been specified one can save the landmarks to a text file next to the obj file such that they can be loaded from there again for later use.